storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

       if @dbname of @openDBs
         if txLocks[@dbname] && txLocks[@dbname].inProgress
-          error(new Error('database cannot be closed while a transaction is in progress')) return
+          error newSQLError 'database cannot be closed while a transaction is in progress' return

         delete @openDBs[@dbname]